 Dis/Connect: An expat's story of mailboxes, friendship, coffee and loneliness

-Learning the unique social codes of a new country can be a challenge for any newbie.
-For Yoanne, not only has she done it in many different countries but she has now decided to help others do the same.
-Yoanne Clovis is the founder of Serene Expat, a service dedicated to helping people enjoy all the thrills of starting a new and exciting life without the stress and anxiety.
-We sat down with her to discuss making friends, going for coffee, and dealing with expat loneliness.
+Learning the unique social codes of a new country is just one of the challenges that expats face.
+Yoanne has navigated the waters of learning new cultures multiple times, in many different countries, and she has now decided to help others as they do the same.
+Yoanne Clovis is the founder of Serene Expat, a service dedicated to aiding expats in their move to new countries while avoiding the stress and anxiety that comes along with it.
+We sat down with her to discuss her experience in making new friends and how to deal with expat loneliness.

 Panion: Tell us a little about yourself.